pnp/powershell/documentation/Set-PnPStructuralNavigationCacheWebState.md

 ```

 ## DESCRIPTION
 The Set-PnPStructuralNavigationCacheWebtate cmdlet can be used to enable or disable caching for a webs in a site collection.
 If the WebUrl parameter has not been specified the currently connected to site will be used.
-[Learn more](https://support.office.com/article/structural-navigation-and-performance-f163053f-8eca-4b9c-b973-36b395093b43).

 ## EXAMPLES